mehulagg/gitlab/doc/architecture/blueprints/container_registry_deployment/index.md

 For GitLab.com and for GitLab's customers, the Container Registry is a critical component to building and deploying software.

+## Current Architecture

+The Container Registry is a single [Go](https://golang.org/) application.
+Its only dependency is the storage backend on which images and metadata are stored.

+``mermaid
+graph LR
+   C((Client)) -- HTTP request --> R(Container Registry) -- Upload/download blobs<br><br>Write/read metadata --> B(Storage Backend)
+``

+Client applications (e.g. GitLab Rails and Docker CLI) interact with the Container Registry through its [HTTP API](https://gitlab.com/gitlab-org/container-registry/-/blob/master/docs/spec/api.md).
+The most common operations are pushing and pulling images to/from the registry, which require a series of HTTP requests in a specific order.
+The request flow for these operations is detailed [here](https://gitlab.com/gitlab-org/container-registry/-/blob/master/docs-gitlab/push-pull-requzest-flow.md).

+The registry supports multiple [storage backends](https://gitlab.com/gitlab-org/container-registry/-/blob/master/docs/configuration.md#storage), among which Google Cloud Storage (GCS), used for the GitLab.com registry.
+In the storage backend, images are stored as blobs, deduplicated, and shared across repositories.
+These are then linked (like a symlink) to each repository that relies on them, giving them access to the central storage location.

+The name and hierarchy of repositories, as well as image manifests and tags are also stored in the storage backend, represented by a nested structure of folders and files.
+[This](https://www.youtube.com/watch?v=i5mbF2bgWoM&feature=youtu.be) video gives a practical overview of the registry storage structure.

 ## Challenges

 With registry v3.0, we intend to include several major architectural changes.
 We will update the registry to store image manifests in PostgreSQL instead of ojbect storage.
 This will allow us to implement [lightning](https://gitlab.com/groups/gitlab-org/-/epics/3011) and [zero-downtime garbage collection](https://gitlab.com/groups/gitlab-org/-/epics/3012), saving tens of thousands of dollars each month in storage costs.